Brighid Black

 I am an artist, writer and researcher living in Teesdale, North East England.

-I work across a variety of media, more recently focusing on performance, but including sound, moving image and assemblages based on my encounters with the land, as well as drawing.
-Recent research has engaged with subterranean environments.
-My working process involves bodily immersion in places that challenge my humancentric illusions of control: extreme environments such as caves or mines, and disorientating places like moors or the sea.
-Walking, sitting or being-with the land and meditation are part of my process.
+I work across a variety of media, more recently focusing on performance, including sound, moving image and drawing.
+Over the past nine years my research has engaged with subterranean environments, challenging extractive attitudes.
+My working process involves bodily immersion in places that challenge my humancentric illusions of control: extreme environments such as caves, mines and moors.
+Walking, sitting with the land and meditation are part of my process.
 Gathering found objects, video and film footage, drawings, photographs, and recording sounds supports the development of the work.
-My research is interdisciplinary.
-Working with archaeological assemblages, built structures, and landscapes, recently a Neolithic tomb on Orkney, and cave sites in the North Pennines and North Yorkshire, my interest in archaeology and prehistoric lifeways encompasses research into contemporary perceptions and narratives around these sites.
-Evolving from this, speculative inquiry, through performance, creates possibilities for human/non-human exchanges and an expanded understanding of community through ritual.
-Recent performances have involved shared ceremonies, collectively creating the causes for less destructive, extractive approaches to more-than-human worlds.
-Other influences on my practice include anthropology, geology, botany, mythology, folklore, and literature.
+My interdisciplinary practice engages with archaeological assemblages and former industrial landscapes, including a Neolithic tomb on Orkney, and mine and cave sites in the North Pennines and North Yorkshire.
+My curiosity is sparked by speculation on deep pasts and deep futures, imagining, through my practice, possibilities for human/non-human exchanges and an expanded understanding of community through ritual.
+Recent performances have involved shared ceremonies, collectively creating the causes for less destructive, less extractive approaches to more-than-human worlds, conjuring a sense of wonder.
+Influences on my practice include archaeology, geology and folklore.

 Education